Neil Robertson: 2017–2021

-2021–present
+2021–2025

-In November, Robertson won the 2021 English Open by defeating Higgins 9–8: this marked his third different Home Nations title, having previously been victorious in both the Scottish Open and the Welsh Open.
+In November, Robertson won the English Open by defeating Higgins 9–8: this marked his third different Home Nations title, having previously been victorious in both the Scottish Open and the Welsh Open.
 Later that month, his UK Championship title defence was ended in a surprise first-round defeat by amateur player John Astley.
 Robertson reached the final of the 2021 World Grand Prix, but was edged out 8–10 by O'Sullivan.

-In the second half of the season, he won the Masters for the second time, triumphing 65 against Williams in a dramatic semi-final where he needed two snookers to win the final frame.
-After the match, Robertson said "Never give up, never ever give up.
-Any kids out there watching this, anyone, does not matter how it looks, just don't give up. [...]
-To have a match that finishes like that, you will probably never see that ever again in sport.
-It was incredible and will take some hours to sink in.
-I don't think you will ever see an end to a match like that.
-I have never seen it before, it is unbelievable."
-He went on to lift the trophy after winning 104 against Hawkins in the final.
+In January, he won the Masters for the second time, triumphing 6–5 against Williams in a dramatic semi-final where he needed two snookers to win the final frame.
+After the match, Robertson said: "Never give up, never ever give up.
+Any kids out there watching this, anyone, does not matter how it looks, just don't give up."
+He went on to lift the trophy after winning 10–4 against Hawkins in the final.
 His sixth Triple Crown success moved him up to eighth place on the all time winners list for these events.
-Aged 39, Robertson revealed that becoming a multiple world champion was his "last box to tick".
-He explained that NFL player Tom Brady was someone he looked up to saying "It's not too late to become a three or four-time world champion.
+Aged 39, Robertson revealed that becoming a multiple world champion was his "last thing to tick".
+He explained that NFL player Tom Brady was someone he looked up to, saying: "It's not too late to become a three or four-time world champion.
 Look at Tom Brady, he is a massive inspiration."

 Robertson then won the 2022 Players Championship, beating Hawkins again, this time 10–5.
 His maiden win in the event moved him up to second in the world rankings.
 In April, he successfully defended his Tour Championship title, winning 10–9 against Higgins in the final, coming back after earlier trailing 4–9.
 At the end of the season, his fifth career maximum break came at the 2022 World Championship, in the 19th frame of his second-round match against Lisowski.
 He eventually ended up losing the contest 12–13, marking the eighth consecutive year that Robertson had failed to make the semi-finals of the competition.
-Robertson brushed off the defeat saying "The season I've had has been the season of absolute dreams."
-At the World Snooker Tour awards for the 202122 season, Robertson was named player of the year.
+Robertson brushed off the defeat, saying: "The season I've had has been the season of absolute dreams."
+At the World Snooker Tour awards for the 2021–22 season, Robertson was named player of the year.